Lastofthefirst/Lastofthefirst.github.io/ReadMe.md

 # Portfolio Page

 This is the portfolio page of Quddús George!
 It was built in pure html, css, and javascript, entirely handcoded.
-In order to display my ability to learn and employ new techniques I created this page using some syntax and many techniques I had no previous experience with in the span of two days.
+Everything you see is of my own design, it started with a sketched concept art and a few short days later here it is.

 ## Getting Started